Academic & Professional Advancement Policy

 A student is not in good academic standing if making inadequate academic progress that threatens their ability to achieve the Doctor of Medicine degree within a six-year limit set from matriculation as determined by the Academic Standards and Achievement Committee.

-A student is declared not in good academic standing if they have failures or an unsatisfactory in any course or system that are not successfully remediated at the time of the first day of class, third semester.
+A student is declared not in good academic standing if they have failures in any course or system that are not successfully remediated at the time of the first day of class, third semester.

 A student is declared not in good academic standing if they have greater than 2 course Incompletes and/or Withdrawals and if the Incompletes or Withdrawals are not remedied at the time of the first day of class, third semester.

-A student is declared not in good academic standing if they have failures or an unsatisfactory in any course that are not successfully remediated at the time of the first day of period one of the clerkships.
+A student is declared not in good academic standing if they have failures in any course that are not successfully remediated at the time of the first day of period one of the clerkships.

 A student is declared not in good academic standing if they have greater than 2 course Incompletes and/or Withdrawals and if the Incompletes or Withdrawals are not remedied at the time of the first day of period one of the clerkships.

-A student is declared not in good academic standing if they have greater than 2 Incompletes or Withdrawals and if the Incompletes and/or Withdrawals are not remedied at the time of four months from the end of the 48-week clerkship period(*).
+A student is declared not in good academic standing if they have greater than 2 failures, incompletes, and or withdrawals in any clerkships or the intersession course which have not been remediated prior to the beginning of the Phase 3 Curriculum.

 The student is declared not in good academic standing if not making adequate progress to achieve the Doctor of Medicine degree within the time limit set from matriculation.